 South Carolina Revolutionary War Road Trip

-Did you know more Revolutionary War battles happened in South Carolina than any other state?
-Exploring the battlefields, historic sites, and learning about the history takes some time.
-And the best way to do it is a road trip.
-Learn about the Revolutionary War in South Carolina with this 11-part series of road trips covering all the best sites in the state.
+Did you know more Revolutionary War battles happened in South Carolina than in any other state?
+Explore the battlefields, historic sites, and museums with this 10-part series of road trips across the state.

 Beaufort is South Carolina’s second-oldest city after Charleston.
 But when the American Revolution began far to the north, it was a small city in a sparsely populated region.
 In 1778, three years of failing to capture George Washington forced the British to change tactics.
 In a monumental shift, the British unexpectedly captured Savannah.

 Suddenly, Beaufort was no longer just a quiet corner.
 It was a buffer between Charleston and British West Florida.
 And it would become a hotbed of skirmishes, battles, and troop movements over the next year.

 Embark on a 96-mile road trip from the historic small town of Walterboro along U.S. Highway 21 to Beaufort and the Sea Islands.
 Spend a day or two exploring historic sites, museums, and fabulous local restaurants on Bay Street.
 Then, continue the road trip to Hilton Head Island to visit the Zion Chapel of Ease and the resting site of an American Revolution Patriot.

 This post is proudly sponsored by South Carolina Lowcountry and Resort Islands and South Carolina Association of Tourism Regions.

 How to use this map | Click the icon in the top-left corner to open the Map Legend, then click on any of the legend items to display more information.
 If you have a Google account, click the (very faint) star at the end of the map’s name to save this map to your account, then access the map from your smartphone during your trip.